Share this

 - Level 4: Suitable for top-tier workers with extensive experience, professional knowledge, and higher education qualifications.
 Only employees with extensive experience in their field are eligible for Level 4, generally requiring a high-level management position.

-After understanding the four levels of H-1B wage standards, it's clear that even if your employer is generous and willing to pay a higher wage level, your personal educational background, skill set, and actual work experience must match the requirements of the prevailing wage standard level.
+After understanding the four levels of H-1B wage standards, it's clear that even if your employer is generous and willing to pay a higher wage level, your educational background, skill set, and actual work experience must match the requirements of the prevailing wage standard level.
 The application materials must provide a reasonable explanation and proof.

 3. Checking Your H1B Wage Standard